fernandococco/brazil_netflix/README.md

 ## Contact Information

-If you have any questions, feedback, or suggestions regarding this project, feel free to reach out to us.
+If you have any questions, feedback, or suggestions regarding this project, feel free to reach out to me.
 I welcome collaboration and would love to hear from you.

 - **Email**: fernando.cocco.macedo@gmail.com
 - **GitHub**: [Fernando Cocco](https://github.com/fernandococco)